Mindanao montane rain forests

 The Mindanao montane rain forests ecoregion (WWF ID:IM0128) covers the montane forests - the zone between the lowland forest and the treeline - in the mountains on the island of Mindanao in the Philippines.
 Because the ecoregion covers only elevations above 1000 m, it exists in seven discontinuous patches surrounded by lowland rainforest.
-Biodiversity is high, both because of the isolation of separate mountain ranges that have led to species variation within the island, and because of the altitude zonation.
+Biodiversity is high, both because of the isolation of separate mountain ranges that have led to species variation within the island, and because of the elevational zonation.
 Because most of the surrounding lowland forest has been cleared for human use, the montane regions have become an important refuge for rare and endemic species.

 Location and description

 The largest sector of the ecoregion runs up the central cordillera of the island, the Pantaron Mountain Range.
 Together with the disconnected smaller mountain ranges on the island, the average elevation is 1057 m, with a minimum of 188 m and a maximum of 2954 m at Mount Apo, about 20 km southwest of Davao City.
 The ecoregion surrounding the montane forests, at elevations below 1,000 meters, is the Mindanao-Eastern Visayas rain forests ecoregion.